SiddhartaDutta/CS100-Final-Project/README.md

 </br>

  The "test.exe" file may not work.
-If that is the case, in an IDE with a C++ compiler, please run the following commands:
+If that is the case, in an IDE with a C++ compiler and CMake*, please run the following commands:

  **To clone the repository:**